• Home

 Notion API

 Notion officially provides @notionhq/client, and react-notion-x also has a notion-client.
-I first learned about notion-client, so after finishing the styling, I tried integrating the third-party implementation.
+I learned about notion-client first, so after finishing the styles, I tried integrating the third-party implementation.

-In the end, I referenced the official API implementation used in notion-blog-nextjs to retrieve the corresponding data.
+In the end, I still referred to the official API usage in notion-blog-nextjs to obtain the corresponding data.

 Image Expiration

-The image links provided in the official Notion data are temporary Amazon links that expire after one hour.
+The image links in the data officially provided by Notion are temporary Amazon links, which expire after one hour.
 This causes the images to break.

-Vercel Cron: Many people choose to use Vercel cron functionality to rebuild and re-render every hour.
-But I think this is too resource-intensive and not environmentally friendly (:
+Vercel Cron: Many people also choose to use the Vercel cron feature to rebuild and render every hour.
+But I think this wastes too many resources and is too environmentally unfriendly (:

-Converting Temporary Addresses to Permanent Addresses: For a solution, you can refer to fix: solve linked img crash #524.
+Converting temporary addresses into permanent addresses: For this solution, you can refer to fix: solve linked img crash #524

-Uploading via PicGo to Upyun: Because I have migrated data before, using relative addresses for Markdown images would be a disaster.
-Therefore, I now choose to upload images to Upyun via PicGo, which returns my CDN address.
-If I ever need to migrate again, at least the images won't be lost.
+Uploading to Upyun via PicGo: Because I have migrated data before, if all Markdown images use relative paths, it is simply a disaster.
+So now I choose to upload them to Upyun via PicGo and return my CDN address.
+If I need to migrate, at least the images won’t be lost.